Haringey Sixth Form College is a 16-19 Academy.

 Tim joined Haringey Sixth Form’s governing body in 2010.
-Though this was his first time as a school governor, served as trustee of Exposure, a Haringey-based youth media charity, for many years.
+Though this was his first time as a school governor, served as a Haringey-based youth media charity, for many years.
 Tim lives in Haringey and is a senior manager at the Bank of England.
 He has worked in a number of roles, as an economist, in operations, regulation and as head of finance.
 He brings strategic, finance and risk management skills to the work of governors/trustees and chairs the Finance, Audit & General Purposes Committee.
 Tim is vice-chair of governors and has served as trustee.

 Also member of PIAP Monitoring Group

 Greg is a social entrepreneur based in Haringey who is passionate about youth voice and democracy.
 He co-founded and runs a charity called Smart School Councils that works with schools across the UK, and a social enterprise consultancy called Involver.

 Glenn advises digital and creative businesses on new entrant recruitment and training.
 He has previously managed vocational education and employment programmes with Urban Futures in Haringey, North London Training and Enterprise Council, the Queen Elizabeth Olympic Park and for London’s entertainment media industries.
 He also serves on the Government’s Equality and Diversity Advisory Group on Apprenticeships.

 Ros worked in Secondary Education in Barnet for over 25 years, teaching English, IT and Business Education.
 She was also Head of Careers, School/Industry Links and Work Experience Co-ordinator and developed tutorial schemes of work to deliver training to tutors of Year 12 and 13 students, to prepare students wishing to consider university and or work and training at Post 18.